Moving to Uruguay

 Which you can then use to purchase some legal cannabis, if you’re into that!

-Uruguay has beautiful parks, beaches and other sorts of natural resources.
+Uruguay has beautiful parks, beaches and other sorts of natural resources, with a generally pleasant climate to boot.

-In summation, Uruguay is the runner-up for the spot of best South American country to move to, and I for one am very interested in planting at least one of my flags there, if not outright moving there.
+In summation, Uruguay is the runner-up for the spot of best South American country to move to, and I for one am very interested in planting at least one of my flags there, if not outright moving to Uruguay.